water7oo/BeallsProductGeneralLocator/README.md

 Add a dropdown option that only shows that specific department

 When user clicks results a pop up will instantiate and user will be greeted with a top down map of the store with a price input

+---

+Notes

+Put all departments in store Department listings, have the user input 3 numbers, iterate over all store ul li listings and display the full product string and department that it belongs in